 The index supports other measures of house price movements, which show that property prices are slowing, but all confirm that home prices in London remain by far the most expensive property in Europe.

-Here’s a list of the most and least expensive London boroughs:
+As well as some of the most expensive streets in Britain, here’s a list of the most and least expensive London boroughs: